Sanshain/types-spring/README.md

 This is a very [cool package](https://github.com/sindresorhus/type-fest) with a huge number of utility types.
 When I started working on types-string, I didn't know anything about it.
 However, when I got awared, to my surprise I found that most of them (with the exception of just two) practically do not overlap with `types-spring`!
 It turns out that these are completely different packages with different tools, since their authors think differently.

-Despite the fact that a lot of types in `types-fest` are really cool and there are really a lot of them, I have not found any practical performing for the most of the lot.
-Nevertheless, there are very useful, for example, `Expect` type, which performs the role of a strict `Omit`.
-Also, some types could be very useful for narrow cases: if you need a deep merging of types or types that automatically generate multidimensional arrays, then `types-fest` could be very useful.

 #### Compatibility

 `types-spring` and `types-fest` may well complement each other.
 Of course, that's so